ethereum-optimism/community-hub/src/docs/developers/l2/rpc-2.0.md

 Our custom JSON-RPC methods are highly subject to change.
 We generally do not recommend relying on these JSON-RPC methods for the moment.
 :::

-### `eth_estimateExecutionGas`

-Behaves identically to `eth_estimateGas` on a standard L1 node.
-Returns the expected _execution_ gas cost of a transaction and does not include any information about the cost to publish the transaction data to Layer 1.

 ### `eth_getBlockRange`